ko1nksm/getoptions/README.md

   - `hidden`:BOOLEAN - Do not display in help
   - `init`:[@INIT-VALUE | =STRING | CODE] - Initial value
   - `label`:STRING - The option part of the help
-  - `off`:STRING - The negative value
   - `on`:STRING - The positive value
+  - `no`:STRING - The negative value
   - `pattern`:PATTERN - Pattern to accept
   - `validate`:STATEMENT - Code for value validation
 - message (STRING)